calaldees/teachingWorkshops/teacherEducation/_firstProfetionalRole.md

 POLL: With the burden of being a _professional_ do you think you will:
 1. Have to hide/conceal your true self
 2. Fear that you will have to change into a different person
+3. Not change at all
-3. Exited that you will change into a different person
+4. Exited that you will change into a different person
-4. Don't know
+5. Don't know

 My conclusion
 > Spoiler alert: